zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h3>Straight Line Mapping Style</h3>

 <p>
-    If you select the Straight Line mapping style, the flow data is represented as straight lines from one node to another.
+    If you select the <b>Straight Line</b> mapping style, the flow data is represented as straight lines from one node to another.
 You may hover over the lines to display the distance and flow data.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\straight.png">